HANDBOOK RULES

 Students shall not bring lighters or matches into the school building.

-unwanted written or spoken comments, jokes, insults, or other disparaging remarks towards a student or staff member.
+Unwanted written or spoken comments, jokes, insults, or other disparaging remarks towards a student or staff member.
 Students may not make comments considered to be threatening to other students.

 Unwilling to submit to authority.
 A student shall not disregard or refuse to obey reasonable directions given by school personnel.